 In FY 2019, Block Grant: $1.7 billion.

 In FY 2018, Block Grant: $1.7 billion.

 States, District of Columbia, Commonwealth of Puerto Rico, and U.S. territories (Guam, Virgin Islands, Commonwealth of the Northern Mariana Islands, and American Samoa).

 Services and eligibility requirements vary by state.
 The Uniform Definitions of Services, which include 29 service categories, provide guidelines to states for reporting purposes.
 Service categories most frequently supported by SSBG include child care, child welfare, services for persons with disabilities, case management services, and protective services for adults.

 States and territories must submit a plan specifying how grant funds will be used.
 An annual post-expenditure report is also required.
 States may provide services directly, or sub-allocate funds to local qualified providers.
 States may transfer up to 10% of their TANF funds to SSBG.

-In FY 2012, the latest year for which data are available, approximately 30 million individuals received services supported at least partially by SSBG funds.
-Top services funded using SSBG, included:
+In FY 2016, the latest year for which data are available, approximately 26 million individuals received services funded in part or in whole by SSBG.
+In FY 2016, states reported a total of $2.75 in Total SSBG Expenditures.
+Top services funded with SSBG included: